 Classic flat: Depending on your personal preference you may want a pointy toe or something more similar to a ballet flat.
-But this is a must-have for your day to day outfit styling.
+But this is a must-have for your day-to-day outfit styling.

 Knee-high boots: Knee-high boots are very fashionable and add extra oomph to your outfit.

-simple strap sandal: You need a go-to sandal for summer months.
+simple strap sandal: You need a go-to sandal for the summer months.
 I suggest opting for a comfortable, simple strap sandal to be your baseline for the coming years.
 You can always add trendier options in there with time, but this sandal is a good foundational piece.

 Combat boots: Depending on your style you may shudder at the thought of this but combat boots have served me well over the years and they are actually a very classic shoe.